KQM-git/TCL/characters/anemo/sucrose.md

 * A4 also always activates *after* **Instructor** 4pc set bonus within the same proc.
 * A4 effect can be triggered even when Sucrose is not on the field.
 * A4 effect is dynamic in multiswirl situations.
+* A4 shares 20% of Kazuha's C2 EM.
 {% endtab %}
 {% endtabs %}